Ulli1991/project_webpage/index.md

 ### Magnetic field amplifcation in Milky Way-like galaxies II: The large-scale dynamo

+In follow up work to Steinwandel et al. (2019) we investigated the how the large-scale

 ### Magneto-centrifugal outflows in disc galaxies

 ### Supernova-Driven Outflows and star-by-star simulations of dwarf galaxies